floWneffetS/tutorial_dcTMD/README.md

 The Gauss- and average window-filtered friction profiles (with a point width of 40000 for both `-av` and `-sigma`) would look like this:
 ![friction comparison](https://github.com/floWneffetS/tutorial_dcTMD/blob/main/figs/Tryp_100traj_friction.png)

 Please note that the friction factors are very noisy and converge very badly.
 This is natural, as they technically are a measure of the force variance, whose estimator converges significantly slower than the one of the mean force.
 However, the only sources of this noise comes from thermal fluctuations and therefore can be removed via the two filtering functions.
 The exact width for the filter functions is a heuristic parameter that varies between investigated systems.
-As general guideline: remember that friction has to be always positive, so `-av` and `-sigma` should be chosen such that this constraint is fullfilled.
+As general guideline: remember that friction has to be always positive, so `-av` and `-sigma` should be chosen such that this constraint is fulfilled.
 We usually use the Gauss-filtered data for display and Langevin simulations.

 ### The friction overestimation artefact

-In your analysis you may encounter a significat drop in free energy to unfeasibly low (and even negative) values up to several hundrets of kJ/mol.
+In your analysis you may encounter a significant drop in free energy to unfeasibly low (and even negative) values up to several hundreds of kJ/mol.
 This clearly erroneous result stems from an overestimation of friction coming from the presence of different unbinding pathways (cf. [Jäger et al., JCTC 2022, 18, 494](https://pubs.acs.org/doi/full/10.1021/acs.jctc.1c00426), Fig. 3, for a nice example of this artefact and its source).
 In this case you will need to cluster trajectories accordingly to the pathways they take out of the binding site and perform the friction correction for each cluster of trajectories separately.
 For more details, please consult [Wolf et al. Nat.
 Commun.
 2020](https://www.nature.com/articles/s41467-020-16655-1) or the authors of this article directly.

 ## Temperature-boosted Langevin simulations